Wilson Betemit: Tampa Bay Rays

 Betemit signed a minor league contract with the Tampa Bay Rays on February 6, 2014.
 Betemit failed to make the Rays' Opening Day roster but accepted his outright assignment to Triple-A. In July, he joined the Rays' Triple-A affiliate Durham Bulls.
 On August 10, Betemit team lost to the Buffalo Bisons.
 He became a free agent after the season.

 On February 2, 2015, Betemit was suspended 50 games for using Performance-Enhancing Drugs (PEDs), and ultimately did not join a team during the year.

 Olmecas de Tabasco

 On April 12, 2016, Betemit signed with the Olmecas de Tabasco of the Mexican League.
 He played in 12 games for Tabasco, batting .146/.196/.167 with no home runs and five RBI.
 Betemit was released by the Olmecas on May 10.

 Coaching career

 Betemit was named as the hitting coach for the Dominican Summer League Royals for the 2019 season.

-In 2025, Betemit was named hitting coach for the Arizona Complex League Royals, the rookie-level affiliate of the Kansas City Royals.
+In 2025, Betemit was named as the hitting coach for the Arizona Complex League Royals, the rookie-level affiliate of the Kansas City Royals.